The Benefits of Italian Dual Citizenship

-If you’re considering Italian dual citizenship and not sure whether to take the plunge or not, you probably need to take a deeper look at the benefits of Italian citizenship.
+If you’re considering claiming your Italian citizenship jure sanguinis and not sure whether to take the plunge or not, you probably need to take a deeper look at the benefits of Italian dual citizenship.
 As with all nationalities, there are some perks that come with being a citizen.
 With Italy, however, those perks are a bit more special.

-Thankfully, if you have Italian descendants, are married to an Italian citizen, or have resided in Italy for more than 10 years, these benefits are not out of reach for you.
+Thankfully, if you have Italian ancestors, are married to an Italian citizen, or have resided in Italy for more than the prescribed terms by law, these benefits are not out of reach for you.

 Italian Dual Citizenship – 7 Benefits You Shouldn’t Miss Out On

 So what are the benefits you get to enjoy with dual Italian citizenship?
 Let’s take a look at them, shall we?

 1. The Freedom to Live and Invest in Italy

 Besides sharing citizenship with great opera singers like Giuseppe Verdi and iconic car brands like Ferrari, being an Italian citizen also affords you the freedom to live and invest in Italy.

 What this means is that as an Italian citizen, you will be able to invest in property and business anywhere in Italy and within the European Union.
 With regards to purchasing property in Italy as a citizen, the process, requirements, and transactions are much easier.
 Also, as an Italian citizen, you will enjoy tax discounts when purchasing property.
 For non-citizens, there are many hurdles to overcome in order to get residency and property in Italy.

 As an Italian citizen, you will also enjoy hassle-free (relatively) investment processes.
 Doing business within the European Union as an Italian citizen is not only easier but also more profitable for you than it is for a non-citizen.